grinnell-cs/csc151-dh/_eboards/eboard22-1.md

   Big Data Increases Inequality and Threates Democracy_, DM me and I'll send you a copy.
 (I bought a lot when it was on sale.)
 * There are a lot of illnesses going around campus.
 If you feel ill, please don't attend class.
+But do drop me a note.

 ### Class mask policy